berops/claudie/docs/input-manifest/input-manifest.md

 - `name`

   Name of the provider.
 This name will be used to reference it further in the input manifest.

 - `credentials`

   Credentials for the provider.
 Can be API token, or a service account key.

 - `gcp_project`

   GCP specific field.
 Value is a project id for that particular credentials.

 ## Nodepools

-Nodepools is a collection of static and dynamic nodepool specification.
-These are a "blueprints" for the nodepools, which will be created once referenced in the `kubernetes` or `loadBalancer` clusters.
-This allows you to define a single nodepool but use it in multiple clusters.
+Collection of static and dynamic nodepool specification.
+These are "blueprints" for the nodepools, which will be created once referenced in the `kubernetes` or `loadBalancer` clusters.
+This allows you to use the same nodepool for multiple purposes.

 - `dynamic` [Dynamic](#dynamic)

-Dynamic is a collection of dynamically created nodepool used for kubernetes or loadbalancer clusters.
+  Collection of dynamically created nodepools of not yet existing machines, used for Kubernetes or loadbalancer clusters.

 - `static` [WORK IN PROGRESS]

-Static is a collection of statically created nodepool, outside of Claudie used for kubernetes or loadbalancer clusters.
-Usually these would involve on premise machines.
+  Collection of statically created nodepools of already existing machines, not created by of Claudie, used for Kubernetes or loadbalancer clusters.
+Typically, these would be on-premises machines.

 ## Dynamic

-Dynamic nodepools are defined for cloud provider machines.
+Dynamic nodepools are defined for cloud provider machines that Claudie is expected to create.

 - `name`

-Name of a nodepool.
-Each nodepool will have a random hash appended to the name, so the whole name will look like `<name>-<hash>`
+  Name of the nodepool.
+Each nodepool will have a random hash appended to the name, so the whole name will be of format `<name>-<hash>`.

 - `provider`

-Provider of a nodepool [NEEDS REWORK]
+  Provider of the nodepool [NEEDS REWORK]

 - `count`

-Count of the nodes in the nodepools.
+  Number of the nodes in the nodepool.

 - `server_type`

-Type of a machines in the nodepools.
+  Type of the machines in the nodepool.

 - `image`

   OS image of the machine.
 Currently, Claudie only supports ubuntu images.

 - `disk_size`

   Size of the disk on the nodes in the nodepool.

 ## Kubernetes

-Kubernetes field is used to define a kubernetes clusters.
+Defines Kubernetes clusters.

 - `clusters` [Cluster-k8s](#cluster-k8s)

-Clusters is a list of kubernetes cluster Claudie will create.
+  List of Kubernetes clusters Claudie will create.

 ## Cluster-k8s

-Cluster is collection of data used to define a kubernetes cluster.
+Collection of data used to define a Kubernetes cluster.

 - `name`

-Name of the kubernetes cluster.
-Each cluster will have a random hash appended to the name, so the whole name will look like `<name>-<hash>`
+  Name of the Kubernetes cluster.
+Each cluster will have a random hash appended to the name, so the whole name will be of format `<name>-<hash>`.

 - `version`

-Version of a kubernetes the cluster will use.
-The version should be defined as `vX.X`
+  Kubernetes version of the cluster.
+The version should be defined in format `vX.Y`.

 - `network`

-Network range for the VPN.
-The value should be defined as `X.X.X.X/mask`
+  Network range for the VPN of the cluster.
+The value should be defined in format `A.B.C.D/mask`.

 - `pools`

-The list of nodepool names this cluster will use.
-Remember, that nodepools defined in [nodepools](#nodepools) are only "blueprints".
+  List of nodepool names this cluster will use.
+Remember that nodepools defined in [nodepools](#nodepools) are only "blueprints".
 The actual nodepool will be created once referenced here.

 ## LoadBalancer

-Loadbalancer field defines loadbalancer nodes and loadbalancer clusters.
+Defines loadbalancer clusters.

 - `roles` [Role](#role)

-Roles is a list of roles loadbalancers use to forward the traffic.
+  List of roles loadbalancers use to forward the traffic.
 Single role can be used in multiple loadbalancer clusters.

 - `clusters` [Cluster-lb](#cluster-lb)

-Clusters is a list of loadbalancer clusters used in the kubernetes cluster defined under [clusters](#cluster-k8s)
+  List of loadbalancer clusters used in the Kubernetes clusters defined under [clusters](#cluster-k8s).

 ## Role